-Founded in 1939, the McGill String Quartet grew into an orchestra which had as its members principal teachers of the McGill Conservatory of Music and eventually principal players in the Orchestre symphonique de Montréal, where Alexander Brott served as Concertmaster and Lotte played in the cello section.
-The orchestra was quickly recognized as an ensemble of international standing.
+The McGill String Quartet quickly grew into the McGill Chamber Orchestra whose members included many of the principal teachers of the McGill Conservatory of Music as well as many of the principal players in the Orchestre symphonique de Montréal, where Alexander Brott served as Concertmaster and Lotte played in the cello section.
+The McGill Chamber Orchestra was quickly recognized as an ensemble of international standing.